chipsalliance/f4pga-v2x/tests/clock_mux/README.rst

 Clock multiplexing primitive
 ++++++++++++++++++++++++++++

-This is an example of modeling a clock mux/buffer which has both clock inputs and clock outputs.
+This is an example of modeling a clock mux/buffer which utilizes both clock inputs and clock outputs.

-According to the "Primitive Block Timing Modeling Tutorial" section "Clock Buffers & Muxes" of the `VTR documentation <https://docs.verilogtorouting.org/en/latest/tutorials/arch/timing_modeling/#clock-muxes>`_, a clock buffer or a clock mux has to have its outputs(s) as combinational sinks of clock input(s).
-This contradicts with how regular sequential blocks (like flip-flops) have to be modeled.
+By default, clocks are excluded from the combinational sink list.
+IE They do not have `combinational_sink_ports` property associated with them.
+However, clock multiplexers violate this rule as their input clocks do not drive any sequential logic.
+They are passed to output(s) instead.
+VPR requires `Clock buffers & muxes <https://docs.verilogtorouting.org/en/latest/tutorials/arch/timing_modeling/#clock-muxes>`_ to be defined in this way.

-V2X provides the attribute `(* NO_COMB *)` that when specified on a clock port and given explicitly the value of 0 will prevent it from getting combinational_sink annotations in XML.
+V2X provides the attribute `(* COMB_INCLUDE_CLOCKS *)` that when specified on an output port makes appear on the `combinational_sink_ports` list of its related input port(s) even if it is marked as a clock input.

 .. symbolator:: gmux.sim.v